John Oliver fights back tears as he shares hope for US election result

-John Oliver fights back tears as he shares election endorsement in rare serious moment
+John Oliver fights back tears as he shares president endorsement day before election

 ‘Doesn’t that sound great?’ emotional ‘Last Week Tonight’ host said of potential result